2403tales/2403tales.github.io/src/routes/posts/leveraging-encodings-for-speeding-up-grep.md

 And due to this, just by simply adding an `export` statement, you can speed up your grep execution by over **500%**

 In order to get a detailed benchmark report, you can [visit this link](https://www.inmotionhosting.com/support/website/speed-up-grep-searches-with-lc-all/)

+## Bonus points

+This trick can be used to speedup pretty much any tool which relies on string comparison.
+I've personally used this trick to speedup my `awk` code for [splitting large SAM/BAM file by reference name](https://2403tales.com/posts/efficiently-splitting-sam-or-bam-file-by-reference-name-using-awk).